adjones-aops/sp-feedback/README.md

 - **Scrape & Update Data:**
   Click the **Scrape & Update Data** button to initiate the backend pipeline.
 This will open a Selenium browser for manual login and MFA, then save the scraped HTML, parse it, and aggregate the data.
+  For future times you run the app, you won't have to do a manual login and MFA unless you want to scrape new data.

 - **Visualization Options:**
   Select a course and sorting mode (Chronological or Worst-to-Best) from the sidebar.
 The app then displays: